polygamma/aurman/README.md

 `aurman` wants to remove packages that should not be removed - what's the matter?

 #### Answer
-Please check if the problem arises because `aurman` assumes `.so` dependencies to be unfulfilled.
+Please check, if the problem arises, because `aurman` assumes `.so` dependencies to be unfulfilled.
 *E.g.* `libavcodec.so=57-64` which requires a specific version of the mentioned `.so`.
 This may be the case because a providing AUR package only lists `libavcodec.so` as being provided without specifying the version.
 Hence `aurman` cannot be sure if the version will match,